-According to KOMO, police received reports of a dog attacking a young boy on Trailblazer Street SE in Lacey just after 11:15 a.m.
+According to KOMO, police received reports of a dog attack involving a young boy on Trailblazer Street SE in Lacey just after 11:15 a.m.
 Wednesday.
 Thurston County Sheriff’s Lt.
 Cliff Ziesemer says officers responded to the home and found the boy with severe wounds to his face.
 The boy’s mother reportedly attempted to protect her child and was also bitten by the dog on the hand.

 The boy was initially taken to St. Peter Hospital in Olympia, where staff determined his injuries were so severe that he needed to be airlifted to Harborview.
 Hospital officials said the boy was considered to be in stable condition and that his injuries were not believed to be life-threatening.

 After interviewing witnesses, police determined that the boy was outside while his mother was attempting to put a harness on the dog to take it outside.
 The boy came back into the entryway of the house and put his hand in front of the dog’s face, and the dog attacked.

 “That apparently aggravated the dog, and since the dog was eye level with the boy, it attacked,” Ziesemer said.
 “The mom relinquished ownership of the dog to Animal Services.
 Typically, what will happen is they will euthanize the dog after they make sure rabies isn’t a factor.”

 Ziesemer also told reporters that the boy will likely have to undergo several reconstructive surgeries to repair the damage that was done to his face in the attack.